Possum Grape, Arkansas

 Possum Grape is an unincorporated community in Jackson County, Arkansas, United States.
-The community is on Arkansas Highway 367 between Bradford and Newport, near the White River.
+The community is on Arkansas Highway 367 between Bradford, Batesville, and Newport, near the White River.

 The origin of the town's name is disputed.
 One explanation is that its name came from the possum grape, a type of wild grape found in the area.
 Another is that the name was chosen in 1954 as a compromise between conflicting groups of residents who called the community "Possum" and "Grape" respectively; however, local newspapers described the area as Possum Grape as early as 1929.